Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 Another way of looking at it is that ADA practice transitions are driven by relationships.
 For a transition to be successful, existing practice patients and new practice patients must be made comfortable.
 Those relationships must be maintained or built, as should relationships between the new provider and existing practice staff members.

-Types of Dental Practice Transitions
+Common Types of Dental Office Transitions

 Dental practice sales and transitions can fall into a variety of categories, depending on how they are carried out and what the long-term goals are.
 Here are some transition types to consider.